wing5wong/artisan-whs-static/source/_extracurricular_activities/softball-girls.md

 Our students play in a mixed Inter-School Slow pitch competition at the Whanganui Softball Park Monday afternoons.

 The Whanganui Softball Association run an U17 Fast pitch competition also on Mondays at 5:45pm.
 Please contact the WSA to join one of those teams or see Miss Madams for more information.
-This competition is approx. $10 per term.
+This competition is approx $10 per term.

 **Training** days are Monday before the game 4.00pm, followed by the game at 4.30pm.